 4. Why have a lone working policy?

 Employers are likely required, by law or according to health and safety regulations, to implement a lone worker safety policy.
 Even if accidents or incidents occur outside of business premises, when they transpire during the execution of an employee’s duties or, in some cases, during transit to a job site, the company is accountable.
-In many cases, the remote worker is at higher risk of injury and it’s up to the employer to assess and reduce those risks.
+In many cases, a remote worker is at higher risk of injury and it’s up to the employer to assess and reduce those risks.

 Keeping lone workers safe with a lone worker solution